Hardfacing

 Hardfacing is a metalworking process where harder or tougher material is applied to a base metal.
-It is welded to the base material, and generally takes the form of specialized electrodes for arc welding or filler rod for oxyacetylene and gas tungsten arc welding welding.
-Powder metal alloys are used in (PTA) also called powder plasma welding and thermal spray processes like high-velocity oxygen fuel coating, plasma spray, spray and fuse, etc. Submerged arc welding, FCAW (Flux Core Arc Welding) and MIG (Metal Inert Gas) / MAG (Metal Active Gas) uses continuously fed wire varying in diameter depending on process and current.
-Strip cladding process uses strips from 50 mm wide to 125 mm with a thickness of 0.5mm.
-Open arc welding uses continuously fed tubular electrode which may or may not contain flux.
+It is welded to the base material, and generally takes the form of specialized electrodes for arc welding or filler rod for oxyacetylene and gas tungsten arc welding.
+Powder metal alloys are used in plasma-transferred arc (PTA), also called powder plasma welding, and thermal spray processes like high-velocity oxygen fuel coating, plasma spray, spray and fuse, etc. Submerged arc welding, flux core arc welding (FCAW) and metal inert gas (MIG) / metal active gas (MAG) use continuously fed wire varying in diameter depending on the process and current.
+The strip cladding process uses strips from 50 mm wide to 125 mm with a thickness of 0.5mm.
+Open arc welding uses a continuously fed tubular electrode which may or may not contain flux.